ahabra/codemash15-elixir/democode/README.md

 Democode
 ========

-We have the follwoing files:
+We have the follwoing files in the `lib` directory:

 1. p1_hello.exs: a simple hello world script
 2. p2_hello.ex: different ways of saying "hello world"